wazuh/wazuh-documentation/source/user-manual/binaries/tools/update-ruleset.py.rst

 ``-r``
 ------

-Restart OSSEC when required.
+Restart Wazuh when needed.

 .. _norestart:

 ``-R``
 ------

-Do not restart OSSEC when required.
+Do not restart Wazuh.

 ``-b``
 ------

-Restore last backup.
+Restore the last backup.

 ``-h``